DALOG-Diagnosesysteme-GmbH/ddp-image-uploader/README.md

 # Download and Installation

-The latest version can be downloaded from the repository's <a href="https://github.com/DALOG-Diagnosesysteme-GmbH/ddp-image-uploader/releases">GitHub releases section</a>.
+The latest version can be downloaded from the repository's <a href="https://github.com/DALOG-Diagnosesysteme-GmbH/ddp-image-uploader/releases" target="_blank">GitHub releases section</a>.
 The instructions for its installation are described below:

 1. Download the latest _Dalog.DataPlatform.Client.ImageUploader_Setup.exe_ installation file in your machine and double click on it.
 You will need Administrator rights to execute it.
 The installation wizard will start.
 2. Select the installation path and click on _Next_.